open-telemetry/oteps/text/0165-instrumentation-api.md

 The OpenTelemetry API provides a means for data collection, for example starting / stopping spans or recording metrics.
 However, this is only half the story when it comes to instrumenting and misses out on common patterns required during instrumentation of libraries.
+For example, server instrumentation will always need to extract context from incoming headers and use it as the parent of a created span.
+There are also ongoing discussions on how to model nested spans.
+Both of these are telemetry concepts that do not actually tie directly to any one library, and abstracting it into an instrumentation API allows library instrumentation to only deal with attribute mapping of library objects for the most part.

-Without defining these patterns through an instrumentation API, it is difficult to ensure consistency of quality and user experience of different instrumentation libraries.
+Without defining these
+patterns through an instrumentation API, it is difficult to ensure consistency of quality and user experience of different instrumentation libraries.